The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 5 Set the address to send request messages to

-We just have to tell the RPC server to get the correlation ID from the request correlation-id property:
+We just have to tell the responder to get the correlation ID from the request correlation-id property:

 .correlationIdExtractor(Message::correlationId) (1)